SMK121/aws-s3-boto3-task/README.md

 The aim was to:

-- 🖥️ Configure AWS tools on an Ubuntu EC2 instance
+- Configure AWS CLI on an Ubuntu EC2 instance
-- 🔐 Authenticate AWS CLI access
+- Authenticate AWS services using AWS credentials
-- 🪣 Create and manage S3 resources using AWS CLI commands
+- Create and manage S3 resources using AWS CLI
-- 🐍 Use Python boto3 to automate S3 bucket and object management
+- Automate S3 operations using Python boto3
-- 🔄 Perform the full S3 lifecycle: create, upload, download, delete files, and remove buckets
+- Perform the full S3 lifecycle:
+  - Create a bucket
+  - Upload files
+  - Download files
+  - Delete objects
+  - Delete buckets

 ---